willbprog127/spiritvnc-fltk-no-libssh2/README.md

 __SpiritVNC - FLTK__

-SpiritVNC - FLTK is an FLTK-based multi-view VNC client for most Linux distros, macOS and FreeBSD.
+SpiritVNC - FLTK is an FLTK-based multi-view VNC client for most Linux distros, macOS, FreeBSD and OpenIndiana.
 SpiritVNC features VNC-through-SSH, reverse (listening) VNC connections and timed scanning of connected viewers.
 SpiritVNC - FLTK may run on other Unix-like systems using X11, as well.

-_(OpenIndiana was previously supported, but changes to their packages has caused some problems.
-Please contact me if you need SpiritVNC - FLTK working on OI)_

-__Now working on macOS again!__ :smile:
+__Now working on OpenIndiana again!__ :smile:

 __A note about NOT using libssh2__ - Because of recent issues with libssh2, I was forced to develop this non-libssh2 version of SpiritVNC - FLTK.
 This version uses the system's built-in or readily-installed SSH client.
 Most Linux distros, recent macOS releases and BSDs have the `ssh` command ready for use.
 If not, it usually can be installed easily enough.
 You can even install a SSH client on Windows 10 and higher.